Upstatement/quickshare/README.md

 How to Use
 --------------

 The goal of **QuickShare** is to have as much of the customisation and mark-up left in the HTML, free to manipulate without navigating Javascript APIs.
-It shares content using simple link tags, with different levels of customisation available depending on the social media plug-in.
+It shares content using simple `<a>` link tags, with different levels of customisation available depending on the social media plug-in.

-To use **QuickShare**, simply download the script and include it with your script tag after including jQuery
+To use **QuickShare**, simply download the script and include it with your script tag **after** including jQuery

 ```html
 <script src="jquery.js"></script>
 <script src="jquery.quickshare.js"></script>